-- Welcome Week: A collective group of events aimed at integrating freshmen into the campus as well as welcoming back returning students. - Sonfest: Enjoy some of the best Christian music on two stages, food trucks, inflatable games, giveaways, sand volleyball, and more in a great atmosphere.
+- Welcome Week: A collective group of events aimed at integrating freshmen into the campus as well as welcoming back returning students. - Senior Sunrise/Sunset: The graduating class starts the first day of their last year together at a special sunrise moment and ends their final year on campus with a sunset event. - Sonfest: Enjoy some of the best Christian music on two stages, food trucks, inflatable games, giveaways, sand volleyball, and more in a great atmosphere.
 Full-time MVNU students get free admission. - MVNU Games: This week-long all-campus event pits academic classes against each other in a week of friendly competition within a variety of different competitive activities. - Oaktoberfest: A festival with all the fall favorites!
 Students and their families are invited to enjoy dinner followed by outdoor fun with fresh kettle corn, live music, pumpkin carving, hayrides, and more. - Homecoming: The main alumni event of the University year is Homecoming.
 It features spirited intercollegiate basketball games between MVNU's "Cougars" and rivals.

-- Junior/Senior Social: This social event is held near the end of the year and is sponsored by the Junior Class in honor of the Seniors. - Freshman/Sophomore Social: Similar to the Junior/Senior Social, this social event is held near the end of the year and is planned by and for Freshmen and Sophomores. - Block Party: The finale of SGA events ranging from games, paint drop, and food.
+- Junior/Senior Social: This social event is held near the end of the year and is sponsored by the Junior Class in honor of the Seniors. - Freshman/Sophomore Social: Similar to the Junior/Senior Social, this social event is held near the end of the year and is planned by and for Freshmen and Sophomores. - Blue Green Day: A longstanding tradition where the campus community comes together and beautifies our campus. - Block Party: The finale of SGA events ranging from games, paint drop, and food.